chmagitt/iothub-private-endpoint/chapters/ipfilter.md

 In the screenshots bellow we can notice that the connection from the Laptop to IoT hub is up and running

 - Azure Portal give access to the list of device
-- VS Code cane connect to IoT Hub via Rest API
+- VS Code can connect to IoT Hub via Rest API
 - Device Simulation send telemetry
 - Azure IoT Edge is connected
 <img width="700" alt="filter5" src="https://github.com/chmagitt/iothub-private-endpoint/blob/main/media/Filter5.png">